 In each person’s life, there’s a powerful moment when an interest becomes a passion.

-Although years of experience in biotechnology steered Aaron and Helena Cowley to Captozyme, the journey to enzyme research and entrepreneurship began much earlier in their lives.
-Aaron, who started college with a desire to be a physical therapist, found his passion in scientific research during a class taught by a Ph.D. professor; Aaron was so inspired by his educator’s passion and enjoyment of the subject that he changed his path completely.
+Although years of experience in life science steered Qing-Shan Li and Aaron Cowley to start Captozyme, the journey to enzyme research and entrepreneurship began much earlier in their lives.
+For example, Aaron who started college with a desire to be a physical therapist, found his passion in scientific research during a class taught by a Ph.D. professor; Aaron was so inspired by his educator’s passion and enjoyment of the subject that he changed his path completely.

-The Captozyme team could be pioneers; they could bring life-changing products to market more quickly; and they could leave a legacy.
+The Captozyme team are pioneers -- they are bring life-changing products to market and are committed to leaving a legacy.

 If individuals ask how, they’re likely looking for available answers.
 If they ask why, they’re willing to explore and challenge those answers.

 Captozyme’s leaders have never stopped asking “why”.
-That’s why the team has worked industriously to grow from a team of a few working at a biotech business incubator to a team of more than 20 talented individuals breaking down barriers in microbiome research at their innovative manufacturing facility.
+It’s because of this simple question the team has worked energetically to grow from a handful of people working in a biotech business incubator to a team of more than 20 talented individuals breaking down barriers in the realm of gut health.